47-5/BlendingFuel/README.md

 # BlendingFuel

-BlendingFuel: An easy-to-use python program for multi-objective design of blending fuel based on intelligent optimization algorithm
+This is the code in the paper BlendingFuel: An easy-to-use python program for multi-objective design of blending fuel based on intelligent optimization algorithm